thonhotels/fishbus/README.md

 dotnet add package fishbus

 ### Note!
+release v0.2.8 has a breaking change.
+Interface IHandleMessage was changed again.
+Handle should return HandlerResult to mark success, fail or abort If abort is returned from a handler the message will immediately be moved to Dead letter queue, and not retried.

 release v0.2.7 has a breaking change.
 Interface IHandleMessage was changed.
 Handle no longer takes a delegate argument and it should return true/false to mark success or not